The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 2011 Lincoln Legacy Project Events

-The five-year Lincoln Legacy Project launched in fall of 2011 with the Tony Award-winning musical Parade and a series of panel discussions, students workshops and youth-focused events.
+The multi-year Lincoln Legacy Project launched in fall of 2011 with the Tony Award-winning musical Parade and a series of panel discussions, students workshops and youth-focused events.

 At Ford's Theatre